Precision Farming Market Size and Share

 By Farm Size: Small Farm Digitalization Accelerates

 Large farms over 1,000 ha held 55% of the precision farming market in 2024, leveraging bigger capital pools and dedicated agronomy staff.
 Small farms under 100 ha clock the highest 13.20% CAGR as low-cost IoT kits, satellite backhaul, and government grants lower entry barriers.
-The precision farming market size for smallholders is set to widen under India’s INR 450 crore Digital Agriculture Mission, which subsidizes sensors and cloud dashboards.
+The precision farming market size for smallholders is set to widen under India’s INR 450 crore (USD 5.12 million) Digital Agriculture Mission, which subsidizes sensors and cloud dashboards.
 Medium farms span 100-1,000 ha and show 52% adoption, catalyzed by retrofit kits that avoid full machinery turnover.

 UNDP frameworks now bundle mobile apps in local languages, cloud analytics, and remote sensing so smallholders bypass upfront server costs.
 Large farms face growing scrutiny on emissions, pushing them to quantify every input through digital twins for ESG reporting.
 Medium operations find equilibrium by deploying core guidance and variable-rate modules without venturing into fully autonomous fleets.
-Despite differing paces, convergence is clear: equipment that once demanded high CapEx is now available via subscription, closing the digital divide between farm sizes
+Despite differing paces, convergence is clear: equipment that once demanded high CapEx is now available via subscription, closing the digital divide between farm sizes.

 Geography Analysis